+Pam Oldham Inmann

-Pam Oldham Inmann, (Republican - Fourth Congressional District: Senate District 4/House District 45) and the former Executive Director of the Western Governors' Association, she was appointed to her first term on November 26, 2013.
-Ms. Inmann's term will remain in effect until July 1, 2017.
-She is the current Vice-Chair of the Commission.
+Republican - Fourth Congressional District; Senate District 4/House District 45

+Ms. Pam Oldham Inmann is the current Chairman of the Commission.
+The former Executive Director of the Western Governors' Association, she was appointed to her first term on November 26, 2013.
+Ms. Inmann's 2nd four-year term will remain in effect until July 1, 2021.
 Ms. Pam Oldham Inmann serves as the business representative to the Colorado Racing Commission, which requires that the Commission member have five or more years of business experience in a management-level capacity.
 Her professional management background is very extensive and diverse.
 It includes government service as the Executive Director of the Western Governors' Association, a position that she held for approximately eight years.
 Additionally, she has been employed in positions in the private sector, including that of Director of State Government Affairs/ Western District for Altria Corporate Services, Inc. for approximately thirteen years and, prior to that, serving as Director of Special Projects for the Rocky Mountain Oil and Gas Association for approximately ten years.